Frequently Asked Questions

 Domestic vs. International:

-Sender ID preservation: Original sender IDs are preserved for domestic numbers
+Sender ID preservation: Carriers preserve original sender IDs for domestic numbers

 Provisioning time: N/A for domestic numbers

-Use cases: Primarily used for transactional and verification messages
+Use cases: Use primarily for transactional and verification messages

 Short Codes